notmatti/buffer_autohide/README.md

 # buffer_autohide
-Weechat script to automatically hide read IRC buffers (and to unhide them on new activity)
+Weechat script to automatically hide read IRC buffers from buffers.pl (and to unhide them on new activity)

 ## Install
 Place `buffer_autohide.py` into your `~/.weechat/python/` folder and enable it in weechat with `/script load buffer_autohide.py`.